 Assisting the formation of inclusive engineering cohorts

-A 2-year project commencing in 2018, undertaken by the University of Canterbury, to investigate the effect of creating an inclusive cohort environment in engineering undergraduate education on student retention.
+A three-year project commencing in 2018, undertaken by the University of Canterbury, that investigated the effect of creating an inclusive cohort environment in engineering undergraduate education on student retention.

 - improve student retention rates

 - create an inclusive atmosphere within the student cohort